 - For student account charges above the Post-9/11 VA wire transfer amount, the Cashier’s Office can offer a GI Bill Student Payment Plan, a four-month plan that coincides with the VA release of wire transfers and student monthly stipends.

 Important Notes for Chapter 33 Students:

-- To initiate VA payment processing of your Basic Allowance for Housing (BAH) and your Book Stipend, both consistent with your Post-9/11 Percent Eligibility, your enrollment credit hours are reported to the VA as soon as your NC State “Certification Request” is processed by the NC State Veterans’ Education Office.
+- To initiate VA payment processing of your Basic Allowance for Housing (BAH) and your Book Stipend, both consistent with your Post-9/11 Percent Eligibility, your enrollment credit hours are reported to the VA as soon as your NC State “Certification Request” is processed by NC State Veterans Education Benefits.

 - VA pays the Book Stipend at a rate of $41.67/credit hour with a maximum of $1,000 per year.
 This stipend is wire transferred to the bank account identified in your VONAPP application.
 It typically arrives three to four weeks after VA Enrollment Certification.

 - Your monthly Basic Allowance for Housing (BAH) will be wire transferred to the bank account identified in your VONAPP application.
 It is paid on the first of the month for the previous month and is only paid for the days that you are enrolled in class.